mjedmonds/mjedmonds.github.io/CS50/notes_md/unit3_Variables-Data-Types-Simple-IO.md

 ```

 ### `char`

 * Capable of holding any member of the character set.
 * Stored in 1 byte (8 bits).
 * The underlying structure has the same type of data as an `int` (with a smaller range of data)
-    * However, we the way we _should_ use chars is not through interger references
+  * However, we the way we _should_ use chars is not through integer references
   * This is all because internally a character is literally an integer to the computer
 * Examples of characters:

 ```c